tim70036/monitoring-prototype/client-examples/promtail-linux-ec2/README.md

 This repo demos installing promtail onto a AWS EC2 Linux machine.
 We're registering promtail as a **systemd** service.
 The targets that promtail scrape from is an **node.js** application managed by **pm2**.
 Promtail basically looks for log files that contain certain prefix and push the log content to a remote **Loki** endpoint.
 Specifically, it includes application log, pm2 log and systemd log from a couple service.

 ## Prerequisites
-1. Download promtail into this folder.
+1. Download promtail executable into this folder.
+You can download it from official release repo [here](https://github.com/grafana/loki/releases).
+You should choose `promtail-linux-amd64.zip` unless your Linux EC2 has different architecture.
 2. Ensure you have your EC2 running and the application on it is runned by **pm2**.
 3. Check whether the log files are produced.
 See `__path__` label in `promtail.yml` to know which files promtail looks for.